22tcp/apirunner-nlp/README.md

 This project is not designed for production readiness, I took extra care of some aspects but it would need way more sanitizing and filtering for the input data than I can provide in the time span given.
+--
+Note to the jest job
+: I am studying jest for three weeks now and still find it impossible to figure out how to chain the mock functions and if or if not I need to import/mock the embedded helper functions for fetchting to and from my "API" Server.

+Every example I find is only a primitive function set with easy solvable testing which is simply not what I would need.

+I find the amount of material and methods of jest are a complete course in itself and shouldn't have been inserted as a "side note" in the project outliner.